Beauty is in the eye of the beholder, and that saying rings true for how one chooses to decorate one’s home.

 Keep shoes, winterwear, bags, and other daily-use items organized and out of sight.

 Rearrange or remove furniture and décor throughout the home to make each room appear as spacious and inviting as possible.

 Although wallpaper can add that pop of color that a room desperately needs, a loud or dizzying pattern can turn off buyers.

 If you want to add appealing hues, stick with paint.

 Although beautiful, the color white is not realistic when it comes to life’s many mishaps.

-Realtor.com recommends that homeowners gravitate toward rich shades such as rust browns, black, and forest green.
+Realtor.com recommends that homeowners gravitate toward rich shades such as rust browns, black, green and grey.